-49 Regulated emissions refer to those related to space heating, hot water provision, fixed lighting and ventilation.
+53 Regulated emissions refer to those related to space heating, hot water provision, fixed lighting and ventilation.
 Unregulated emissions are those related to cooking and plug-in appliances.
 Unregulated emissions are not counted for the purposes of calculating carbon compliance.

-- connect to existing combined heat and power (CHP) and District Heating/Cooling networks, or contribute to their future development; - use renewable energy technologies to produce required energy onsite; - make use of Allowable Solutions to deal with any remaining CO2 emissions up to the relevant Code for Sustainable Homes/Zero Carbon Homes level. - 7.9 Generation of renewable and decentralised energy will help to contribute to national targets and the sub-regional objective for the PUSH area of the District to increase the percentage of renewable energy generation.
-Such measures will assist in moving towards a green economy and the Council's target for CO2 emissions reduction. - 7.10 A Renewable Energy Study was undertaken for the Council 50 and forms part of the evidence base of the Local Plan.
+- be designed to maximise energy efficiency and design out the need for energy use by means of the scheme layout and the orientation and design of individual buildings, making full use of passive heating and cooling systems as far as is practical; - connect to existing combined heat and power (CHP) and District Heating/Cooling networks, or contribute to their future development; - use renewable energy technologies to produce required energy onsite; - make use of Allowable Solutions to deal with any remaining CO2 emissions up to the relevant Code for Sustainable Homes/Zero Carbon Homes level. - 7.9 Generation of renewable and decentralised energy will help to contribute to national targets and the sub-regional objective for the PUSH area of the District to increase the percentage of renewable energy generation.
+Such measures will assist in moving towards a green economy and the Council's target for CO2 emissions reduction. - 7.10 A Renewable Energy Study was undertaken for the Council 54 and forms part of the evidence base of the Local Plan.
 This Study calculated a target potential for renewables equating to 17% of current energy demand.
 A large proportion of this potential is from large-scale wind.
 However, it is recognised that there are landscape and other environmental constraints to large-scale wind developments.
 The Renewable Energy Study also identified that combined heat and power (CHP) and district heating/cooling networks are the most cost-effective way to meet the higher Code for Sustainable Homes levels.
 Biomass is potentially a major source of renewables in the District, accounting for 50% of the target potential.